LOADING ...

 Ii

-a french cocked-hat on his forehead, a bunch of lace at his chin,
+He'd a french on his forehead, a bunch of lace at his chin,

-A coat of the claret velvet, and breeches of doe-skin;
+A coat of the claret velvet, and breeches of brown

-fitted with never a wrinkle: his boots were up to the thigh!
+They fitted with a wrinkle: his boots were up to the thigh!

 Iii

-Over the cobbles he clattered and in the dark inn-yard,
+Over the he clattered and clashed in the dark inn-yard,

-And he with his whip on the shutters, but all was locked and barred;
+And he tapped his whip on the shutters, but all was locked and barred;

-He whistled a to the window, and who should be waiting there
+He a tune to the window, and who should be waiting there

 Bess, the daughter,

-Plaiting a red love-knot into her long black hair.
+Plaiting a dark red love-knot her long black hair.

 Iv

-And dark in the old inn-yard a creaked
+And dark in the old inn-yard a stable-wicket

-Where tim the ostler listened; his face was white and
+Where tim the ostler listened; his face was and peaked;

-His eyes were hollows of madness, his like mouldy hay,
+His were hollows of madness, his hair like mouldy hay,

-as a dog he listened, and he heard the robber say-
+Dumb as a dog he listened, and he heard the say-

 V

-"one kiss, my bonny sweetheart, I'm after a to-night,
+"one kiss, my bonny sweetheart, I'm a prize to-night,

-But I shall be with the yellow gold before the morning light;
+But I shall be back with the yellow gold before the light;

-Yet, if they press me sharply, and harry me the day,
+Yet, if press me sharply, and harry me through the day,

 look for me by moonlight,